Chico Borja: MISL

 After the Cosmos folded, Borja joined the Las Vegas Americans of Major Indoor Soccer League (MISL).
 He played a single season with the team before it was expelled from the league on July 17, 1985.

-From Las Vegas, Borja, moved to the Wichita Wings for two seasons, 1986–1987 and 1987-1988 before his transfer to the Los Angeles Lazers.
+From Las Vegas, Borja, moved to the Wichita Wings for two seasons, 1986–1987 and 1987–1988 before his transfer to the Los Angeles Lazers.
 He was with L.A. for a single season, then returned to Wichita, with whom he remained until his retirement in 1992.
 He was named the MISL Pass Master (season assist leader) for the 1988–1989 season.
 In 1989 and 1990, Borja played on loan during the summer with the Albany Capitals of the American Soccer League.

 Borja retired from the MISL eighth on the career points list (612 points) and fourth on the career assists list (338 assists).
 Throughout his indoor career, he was a constant scoring threat.
 However, he was also noted for his lack of reluctance to get physical which led to numerous penalties.

 National and Olympic teams

 Borja began playing for the United States men's national soccer team in 1982.
 He finished his playing career with eleven caps and three goals.
 His first game was the lone U.S. game of 1982, a 2–1 win over Trinidad and Tobago on March 21, 1982.
 In 1983, the U.S. played only one game, a 2–0 win over Haiti on April 8.
 Borja scored the second U.S. goal of the match.
 In 1985, he played two World Cup qualification matches, scoring a goal in a 2–1 victory over Trinidad and Tobago.
 He finished his national team career in a scoreless World Cup qualification game with Jamaica on July 24, 1988, when he came on for Bruce Murray in the 61st minute.

 In 1984, Borja was called up for the U.S. Olympic soccer team which competed at the 1984 Summer Olympics.
 Borja played all three games as the U.S. ran to a 1-1-1 record in group play, failing to qualify for the second round.
 While the U.S. fielded its full international team at the Olympics, these games do not count as national team games as FIFA did not recognize them as full internationals.
 Borja was also on the U.S. team at the 1987 Pan American Games.

-While Borja retired from professional soccer in 1992, that year he played for the U.S. Futsal team which won the silver medal at the World Championship.
+While Borja retired from professional soccer in 1992, that year he played for the United States men's national futsal team which won the silver medal at the World Championship.
 Borja was selected to the tournament first team.
 He continued to play on the U.S. Futsal team until 1995, scoring a total of 9 goals, placing him in the top ten list of U.S. futsal players.